Policy last updated

 - providing safe and suitable premises to students

-- providing adequate supervision of students, for example through line of sight to the therapy session or an additional staff member present to supervise the therapy and
+- providing adequate supervision of students, for example through line of sight to the therapy session or an additional staff member present to supervise the therapy

-- ensuring the therapist holds a satisfactory Working with Children Check
+- ensuring the therapist holds a satisfactory Working with Children Check.

 The responsibility for duty of care remains with principals and teachers.
 This duty of care cannot be delegated to an external NDIS funded therapist.

-If duty of care requirements are not met, there may be a legal risk to both the school and the Department.
+If duty of care requirements are not met, there may be a legal risk to both the school and the department.

 Requests for therapy on school grounds outside of school hours